Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 * Smart/cute/technical/company specific names
 * Where should be we start on the page
-* Ambigious buttons / forms
+* Ambiguous buttons / forms
 * Thinking whether this is part of the site, or an advert

 ### You Cant Make Everything Self-Evident